joinneya/technical-test/README.md

 - When the agent decides to call it
 - What inputs it provides
 - When it decides not to call anything

-## Key Objectives

-### 1) Agentic Decision-Making

-We’re looking for an explicit decision step, for example:

-- Suggest an existing group
-- Ask a clarifying question
-- Decide to do nothing yet

-Strong solutions usually represent this as a structured decision, not free-text.

-### 2) Handling Ambiguity

-Users will often be vague.
-For example:

-> “I’d like to meet people nearby.”

-Good agent behaviour here is:

-- Recognising missing information
-- Asking one helpful follow-up question
-- Not hallucinating a solution

-### 3) Tool Control

-The agent should:

-- Only use tools when it makes sense
-- Avoid inventing data
-- Handle empty or low-confidence results gracefully

-### 4) Separation of Reasoning and Tone

-We strongly prefer designs where:

-- The agent’s internal reasoning / decision is not shown to the user
-- The final user message is generated after the decision is made
-- The response feels human, calm, and supportive (not robotic)

 ## How We’ll Assess Your Submission